 Note that if you initiate an app transfer or accept a transfer of an app, you will no longer be eligible to participate in the App Store Small Businesses program.

-If your app doesn’t meet the criteria, the only way to sell is to transfer the entire developer account to the buyer.
+If your app doesn’t meet the criteria, the only way to sell it is to transfer the entire developer account to the buyer.
 If you have any other apps associated with that account, you’ll need to, if possible, move them out of the account, or sell all your apps together.
 Note that the scheme with the entire account may negatively influence the price tag since it limits the buyer’s options in the future.
-Plus, you still need to change your bank.
+Plus, you’ll still need to change your bank.

 In any case, everything comes to the code repository being handed over to the buyer.
 The buyer needs to check that the code they’re receiving builds precisely into the app, and it works.
 This is how Apple puts it:

-If you transfer your app, you will continue to have access to information for payments and sales that occurred prior to the transfer.
-You will not be able to access information for sales after the transfer has been completed.
+If you transfer your app, you will continue to have access to the information for payments and sales that occurred prior to the transfer.
+You will not be able to access the information for sales after the transfer has been completed.
 The recipient of the transferred app will only receive payment and sales information for transactions that occurred after the transfer.

 Let's look at both.

 Flippa is the most popular marketplace out there, but you can also consider Sell My App and AppBusinessBrokers.
 The platform serves as a mediator and allows you to do everything smoothly and safely so that all parties remain happy.
-Typically, marketplaces operate on a success fee model for a deal, usually paid for by the seller.
+Typically, marketplaces operate on the success fee model for a deal, usually paid for by the seller.
 For extra money, you can buy all standard documents like contracts and NDAs.
 The success fee is approximately 10 percent.

 That’s a tricky one.
 Business books would say, "your product is worth as much as someone is willing to pay for it”, but it doesn’t really help.
 First, you have to estimate if someone is willing to pay for your app, and you’d better do it unbiased.

 The subscription app is rated as an operational business.
 That is, the seller will take your annual or monthly profit and multiply it by a factor.
 Usually, this coefficient varies from 1 to 3 for a year or 12-36 for a month.
-Important: you should count the revenue after deducting the Apple commission, traffic, and other operating systems costs.
+Important: you should count the revenue after deducting the Apple's commission, traffic, and other operating systems costs.

 You have 1,000 subscribers in your application, each pays $10 per month.
 You are enrolled in the Apple Small Business Program.
 Then, you get 0.85 × 1000 × 10 = $8,500 per month.
 Suppose you spend 30 percent on traffic and another 20 percent on everything else, then the net profit will be 0.5 × 8,500 = $4,250.
 Thus, the application can be sold for $51,000–$153,000.
 Sounds good already.

 However, some applications sell and buy at a much higher price.
-In general, these are strategic purchases that go through M&A, enormous deals where the developer team is transferred to another company.
+In general, these are strategic purchases that go through M&A – enormous deals where the developer team is transferred to another company.

 Remember: you can bargain in both directions, although sometimes it’s better to lose a bit, but free up a lot of time in the future.